-With the existing strategic plan coming to an end next year, the focus is now on finalising and communicating the 2023-2028 strategic plan to stakeholders.
+The 2023-2028 strategic plan has been communicated to stakeholders.
 The new plan will focus on sustainable finances, education for life and the Charity's outward facing activities.
 The Board and senior leadership team are very aware of the political and macro-economic uncertainty and prepared for further financial headwinds in the years ahead.
+The plan will inevitably have to remain flexible to adapt to the economic and political landscape.
 Ensuring that the provision remains competitive while affordable will be key.
-Efforts will continue to further strengthen links and unity between the two schools, maximising the opportunities for new and exciting ways of utilising the resources at the Charity's disposal to further supporters of the Charity and our local community with the target of friend-raising and fundraising, mindful of the target to build the Charity's endowment and restricted funds, recognising that the challenges with affordability are likely to increase in the coming years.
+Efforts will continue to further strengthen links and unity between the two schools, maximising the opportunities for new and exciting ways of utilising the resources at the Charity's disposal to further improve the experience for all.
+Equally efforts will continue to further strengthen links with alumni, other supporters of the Charity and our local community with the target of friend-raising and fundraising, mindful of the target to build the Charity's endowment and restricted funds, recognising that the challenges with affordability are likely to increase in the coming years.